Affording college as an adult: Adult learners share tips

 If you’re pursuing education as an adult, you might be eligible for education tax breaks through credits and deductions.
 Two credits that can reduce the amount of tax you owe are:

-- American Opportunity Tax Credit (AOTC): This provides taxpayers a maximum of $2,500 credit per eligible student per year.
+- American Opportunity Tax Credit (AOTC): Up to $2,500 credit per eligible student per tax return; available to undergraduate students enrolled at least half time.

-Each program has its own set of eligibility requirements.
-You might also be eligible for deductions, like the student loan interest deduction, if you repaid interest on your federal or private loans.
-With the recent federal student loan repayment pause and 0 percent interest rate, you may not have repaid any interest in recent tax years.
-With repayments starting again this fall, many borrowers may see their first benefit from this deduction soon.
+Each program has its own set of eligibility requirements and the two cannot be combined.
+You might also be eligible for the student loan interest deduction if you repaid interest on your federal or private loans.

 The IRS has a free interactive tool to assess your eligibility for the interest payment deduction.
 Generally, your forgiveness eligibility will phase out or be eliminated if your household income exceeds $85,000 (if filing taxes individually) or $175,000 (if filing jointly with a spouse).